thesamovar/cuba_with_and_without_brian/README.md

-# CUBA exmaple with and without Brian
+# CUBA example with and without Brian

 This repo is a simple example of converting a Brian script into pure Python using numba.